Can Journaling Help With Weight Loss?

 There’s surely as many ways to make a weight loss journal as there are people with imagination.
 And the sky’s the limit when it comes to how much time you want to spend on your own version.

-You can go spend as much as you like on any type of journal and use something like this page with downloadable cover and pages.
+You can go spend as much as you like on any type of journal.
 You could merely scroll down the page and click on the large red words to download and print the various pages.

 However, you could just as well stop by Walmart and pick up a spiral notebook, and merely put a date on the top of each page.